A Say Sorry exclusive sit-down conversation | 14 May 2026

 This is concerning as the JW LIBRARY APP is also marketed to, and personally presented to, members of the public to use.

-Claude AI’s personal comments directed to the Say Sorry interviewing researcher have been included in the series of articles following this introduction in Part 1.
+Claude AI’s personal comments, as directed to the Say Sorry interviewing researcher, have been included in the series of articles following this introduction in Part 1.
 No response or comment by the interviewer in return was ever made.

 Our back-and-forth conversation with Claude AI commences in Part 2 of this extended series.